 - Ghostwriting.
 This is very similar to the idea above, but you write anonymously, and the assignments are usually longer.
 You can ghostwrite articles, blog posts, and even books.

 - Write and sell eBooks.
 This is easier than ever with the help of Amazon and the Kindle.

 - Search for freebies and sign up bonuses.
-For example, you can typically get a $100 bonus from a credit card sign up.
+For example, you can typically get a $100 bonus from a credit card or bank account sign up.

 - Turn your everyday spending into college savings with Upromise.

-- Becomes an Amazon Associate, and ask your friends to use your affiliate link to buy things.
+- Become an Amazon Associate, and ask your friends to use your affiliate link when they make purchases.

 - Mystery shopping.

-- Find missing money — MissingMoney, Where’s My Refund, TreasuryHunt, PBGC database, and GovBenefits.gov.
+- Find missing money using sites like MissingMoney, Where’s My Refund, PBGC database, and GovBenefits.gov.